eva-ics/eva-ics-vscode-plugin/README.md

-# EVA ICS Code Generator
+# EVA ICS Plugin for Visual Studio Code

 The extension is used to generate code for [EVA ICS](https://www.eva-ics.com/).